Franz Kafka: Publishing history

 Kafka's stories were initially published in literary periodicals.
 His first eight were printed in 1908 in the first issue of the bi-monthly Hyperion.
 Franz Blei published two dialogues in 1909 which became part of "Beschreibung eines Kampfes" ("Description of a Struggle").
 A fragment of the story "Die Aeroplane in Brescia" ("The Aeroplanes at Brescia"), written on a trip to Italy with Brod, appeared in the daily Bohemia on 28 September 1909.
-On 27 March 1910, several stories that later became part of the book Betrachtung were published in the Easter edition of Bohemia.
+On 27 March 1910, several stories that later became part of the book Betrachtung (Contemplation or Meditation) were published in the Easter edition of Bohemia.
 In Leipzig during 1913, Brod and publisher Kurt Wolff included "Das Urteil.
 Eine Geschichte von Franz Kafka." ("The Judgment.
 A Story by Franz Kafka.") in their literary yearbook for the art poetry Arkadia.
 In the same year, Wolff published "Der Heizer" ("The Stoker") in the Jüngste Tag series, where it enjoyed three printings.
 The story "Vor dem Gesetz" ("Before the Law") was published in the 1915 New Year's edition of the independent Jewish weekly Selbstwehr; it was reprinted in 1919 as part of the story collection Ein Landarzt (A Country Doctor) and became part of the novel Der Process.
 Other stories were published in various publications, including Martin Buber's Der Jude, the paper Prager Tagblatt, and the periodicals Die neue Rundschau, Genius, and Prager Presse.

-Kafka's first published book, Betrachtung (Contemplation, or Meditation), was a collection of 18 stories written between 1904 and 1912.
+Kafka's first published book, Betrachtung (Contemplation or Meditation), was a collection of 18 stories written between 1904 and 1912.
 On a summer trip to Weimar, Brod initiated a meeting between Kafka and Kurt Wolff; Wolff published Betrachtung in the Rowohlt Verlag at the end of 1912 (with the year given as 1913).
 Kafka dedicated it to Brod, "Für M.B.", and added in the personal copy given to his friend "So wie es hier schon gedruckt ist, für meinen liebsten MaxFranz K." ("As it is already printed here, for my dearest Max").

 Kafka's novella Die Verwandlung (The Metamorphosis) was first printed in the October 1915 issue of Die Weißen Blätter, a monthly edition of expressionist literature, edited by René Schickele.
 Another story collection, Ein Landarzt (A Country Doctor), was published by Kurt Wolff in 1919, dedicated to Kafka's father.
 Kafka prepared a final collection of four stories for print, Ein Hungerkünstler (A Hunger Artist), which appeared in 1924 after his death, in Verlag Die Schmiede.
 On 20 April 1924, the Berliner Börsen-Courier published Kafka's essay on Adalbert Stifter.